FraMuCoder/LittleLessProtocolSuite/README.md

 ## What is the Little Less Protocol

-Little Less Protocol is a simple serial protocol for little microcontrollers.
+[Little Less Protocol](doc/LittleLessProtocol.md) is a simple serial protocol for little microcontrollers.
 In comparison to other protocols Little Less Protocol uses less buffers and less states.
 Also you application not need full buffers but if you want to use them, they are owned by the application, so your application has the full control over it.

-There is also a layer for basic protocol handling like check if there is the right communication participant and it uses a compatible version of the protocol.
+There is also a layer for basic protocol handling ([Little Less Base](doc/LittleLessBase.md)) like check if there is the right communication participant and it uses a compatible version of the protocol.
 If you do not need such thinks you can omit this layer.

 Because every project needs other data and commands to send you can design you individual protocol.